 Emotional Intelligence and the Bottom Line

 Imagine the impact of such leadership on organizational culture and, ultimately, on the bottom line.
-When leaders manage their emotions positively, they reduce workplace stress, increase engagement, and foster a culture of empathy, mutual respect, and productivity.
+When leaders manage their emotions positively, they reduce workplace stress, increase engagement, and create a culture of empathy, mutual respect, and productivity.

 Strengthening Emotional Intelligence.
 It Can Change!